 The electron beam surface modification

-SM Surface Modification
+SM - Surface Modification

-Hardening is characterised as; heating up steel to the Austenitic temperature followed by rapid quenching – producing the structural form of Martensite (hardening structure).
+Hardening is characterised as; heating up steel to the Austenitic temperature by the energy of the electron beam followed by rapid quenching – producing the structural form of Martensite (hardening structure).
 Martensite is required in steels to achieve a considerable increase in hardness.
 The achievable (Martensitic) hardness is directly dependent on the carbon content of the steel.
 The higher the carbon content, the greater the hardness.

 |Example: Transverse macro-section||Hardness profile measured from

 Embedding hard composites